 - Candace Maxian, Cornell SC Johnson College of Business

-If you are from a college listed above and are co-leading a cross-college project, email Dhyana Gonzalez to discuss your application.
+If you are from a college listed above and are co-leading a cross-college project, email our office to discuss your application.

 Funding for grants will not exceed $3,000.
 All budget lines must be justified.
 Applicants should make their case for the use of funds most appropriate to their need.
 Please note that grantees might not receive their full budget request and that conference attendees will be limited to $500 of funding per traveler.

 Opportunity Grants have an 18-month term and are not renewable.
-At the end of the approved grant period, grantholders will return remaining funds to the Office of Engagement Initiatives.
+At the end of the approved grant period, grantholders will return remaining funds to the Einhorn Center.

 Opportunity Grants are not retroactive and can only support programs or travel that takes place after posted notification dates.